NLP-Suite/NLP-Suite/config/README.md

-# NLP Suite Config
+# Config

-This is where all the config files will live.
+This README is a place holder for the directory structure.
-Do not remove me!
-I am a place holder for the config folder in the NLP Suite Repository.
+Do not remove me to preserve the config folder in the repository.